 The problem was that his arms and hands were not rotating with his body on the downswing.
 As a result of this his clubface was open at impact and the ball went to the right.
 Sometimes unconsciously he corrected this by closing the clubface with his hands; this closed clubface made the ball go to the left of its intended target.

 How do we correct this?
-What you do is hit balls with a half-swing.
+You start by hitting balls with a half-swing.
 It’s best to use a short iron like a pitching wedge.
-When both of your shoulders turn on the backswing, your arms and hands should also turn with a wrist-hinge so that your left arm half-way back is parallel to the target line.
+When your torso (the area of the body between the sternum and the naval) turns on the backswing, your arms and hands should also turn with a wrist-cock so that your left arm half-way back is parallel to the target line.
 The right arm is slightly bent and the toe of the clubhead should face the sky.
 This is a square clubface.
-Now when you start your downswing, as your hips and shoulders turn back to hit the ball, you have to try to allow both the arms and hands to turn back with the body.
+Now when you start your downswing, as your torso turns back to hit the ball, the arms and hands should also turn back with the body.
 At the completion of this half swing, again the toe of the clubhead faces the sky and the clubface is square.
-Both of your arms should be extended with a wrist-hinge with your left arm slightly bent.
+Both of your arms should be extended with a wrist-cock with your left arm slightly bent.

 This swinging motion allows the clubface to stay square throughout the swing and the ball should go straight.
 The problem arises when the left arm does not rotate and extend as the ball is hit.
 It’s called a “chicken wing”, a golfer’s term for a bent left arm at impact with a collapsed left wrist.
 This causes the clubface to be open at impact.
-A good exercise to give you the feel of how your left arm works in the swing is to grip down on a short iron and hold the club with just your left hand and arm.
+A good exercise to give you the feel of how your left arm and hand work in the swing is to grip down on your pitching wedge and hold the club with just your left hand and arm, and place your right palm on your left bicep.

 Toward the end of Jim’s lesson he started to be more consistent.
 It was fun working with him and I hope on my next visit to play golf with him.